-The mere accusation that a person committed a crime labeled as a "sex offense" is, apart from homicide, the most serious offense imaginable.
-A simple allegation, not even from the police, can rip a person's life apart.
-A person can lose their children, livelihood and reputation because of the mere taint of a "sex offense."
+The mere accusation that a person committed a sex offense can have serious implications and potentially affect the rest of his or her life.
+Crimes charged as sex offenses have an extremely negative stigma in our society.
+An allegation from a member of the public, not even from the police, can rip a person's life apart.
+A person can lose child custody, employment, and reputation because of the mere allegation of a sex offense.

-In Washington a sex offense is commonly referred to as a crime that will require a person to register as a sex offender.
+In Washington, a crime that will require a person to register as a sex offender is commonly referred to as a sex offense.
 Sex offenses can range from a gross misdemeanor, such as Communicating With a Minor for Immoral Purposes, to Class A Strike-Level crimes such as Rape or Child Molestation in the First Degree.
-These crimes require a person to register as a sex offender in their community and allow the public to know about their crimes.
-This requirement essentially limits a person's ability to find gainful employment, custody of their children or, more simply, their reputations.
+These crimes require a person to register as a sex offender in their community and allow the public to access information about their crimes.
+This requirement can limit a person's ability to find employment, gain custody of their children, and many other privileges.

-Apart from the registration requirement that a sex offense mandates other severe consequences will arise.
-Significant jail usually accompanies a conviction.
-Once a person leaves prison the Department of Corrections can limit where the person goes, who they talk to and even what they can watch on television.
-In addition to these consequences and depending on the charge a person can be subject to the Indeterminate Sentencing Review Board.
+Apart from the registration requirement that a sex offense mandates, other severe consequences will arise.
+Significant jail or prison time usually accompanies a conviction.
+Once a person leaves prison, the Department of Corrections can limit where the person goes, to whom he or she can talk, and even what he or she can watch on television or access on the computer.
+In addition to these consequences, and depending on the charge, a person can be subject to the Indeterminate Sentencing Review Board.
 (ISRB).
-If a person is convicted of a crime subject to the ISRB they may be held in custody past their original sentence.
+If a person is convicted of a crime subject to the ISRB, he or she may be held in custody past the original sentence due to the nature of the conviction.
 Finally, in Washington state, a person convicted of a sex offense can be subject to the "Two Strike" law governing sex offenses.
-This would impose a term of life imprisonment if the person has two convictions for certain offenses.
+This law allows a term of life imprisonment if the person has two convictions for certain sex offenses.

-The Lawyers at Powers & Costeck always recommend that if a person thinks they will be accused of a crime they speak to an attorney.
-This is even more important if a person faces an accusation that they committed a sex offense.
+Our office always recommends that you speak to an attorney immediately if you think you will be accused of a crime, especially if this crime is a sex offense.
 The serious consequences that can arise from such a charge can be life altering.
 The attorneys at our law firm have the training and experience allow to effectively represent someone facing these allegations.